dortania/OpenCore-Install-Guide/find-hardware.md

 | :--- | :--- |
 | ![](./images/finding-hardware-md/USB-trackpad-normal.png) | ![](./images/finding-hardware-md/USB-trackpad-by-connection.png)

-These will show up as a `PS2 Compliant Trackpad`, as well under USB when we switch our connection view to `Device by Connection`
+These will show up as a `PS2 Compliant Trackpad`, as well under USB when we switch our connection view to `Device by Connection`.

 :::